 After the migration is complete, the Migrate to Pro dialog box displays a message.
 You can check the type of the ACK cluster and the status of the master nodes.

 Cluster type: Go back to the Clusters page.
-The cluster type in the Type column changes from ACK Dedicated to ACK Pro.
+The cluster type in the Type column changes from ACK Dedicated Cluster to ACK Managed.
+Professional displayed in the Cluster Specification column.

 Master node status: On the Clusters page, click Details in the Actions column of the cluster.
 In the left-side navigation pane, choose Nodes > Nodes.
 If the Role/Status column of the master nodes displays Unknown, the master nodes are disconnected from the cluster.
 You can refer to Step 2: Remove master nodes from the ACK dedicated cluster after the hot migration is complete to remove master nodes after the hot migration is complete.